 Organisations that are seen as values-led with compassionate leadership, are more likely to attract employees who share those values and are more engaged in ensuring the business is successful.”

 Environmental, social and governance policies are also becoming more of interest to business investors.
-According to the Confederation of British Industry, “today’s investors want to invest in sustainable businesses with good investment models and integrating ESG factors.”
+According to McKinsey, there is an increasing body of research demonstrating a positive link between ESG performance and financial performance.

 It’s worth noting that this doesn’t just refer to investors in the traditional sense – but all providers of finance into your business.
 Whether this is a bank loan, a direct investment or an equity finance agreement, ESG is of increasing importance to business financial providers.